EricFournier3/HIVvariant/README.md

 1. About

-This script use as input deep sequencing reads from the HIV gp120 envelpe generated from chronic/recent patient isolates and their corresponding consensus dna sequence.
-For each specimen, reads are mapped to their respective consensus gp120 sequence in order to measure the level of heterogeneity in different pre-established region.
+This script use as input deep sequencing reads from the HIV gp120 envelope generated from chronic/recent patient isolates and their corresponding consensus dna sequence.
+For each specimen, reads are mapped to their respective consensus gp120 sequence in order to measure the level of heterogeneity in different pre-established regions.
 Final output is a statistic file compatible with R. Comparison between regions and chronic versus recent isolates can be made based on nucleotidic diversity, complexity and normalized Shannon entropy.

 2. Running GP120VariantComputer

    2.1 Dependencies
         -Linux operating system
 	-Python 2.7
         -The following Python modules; Bio, yaml, argparse, textwrap